 Travel Guides / USA

 Situated just to the north of the iconic Central Park, Harlem is arguably one of the most culturally-diverse boroughs in the Big Apple and it’s famous for its world-class jazz clubs, fantastic soul food and historic African American heritage.
-Covering three-square-miles, it’s one of NYC’s largest neighbourhoods, and one of its most artistic too.
+Covering three-square-miles, it’s one of NYC’s largest neighbourhoods, and one of the most artistic too.
 In the 1920s and 30s, this pocket of Manhattan received a major influx of black creatives due to the Great Migration.
 This in turn, brought a whole host of cultural institutions to the neighbourhood, which both defined the city itself and the wider US at large.

 The most famous of these is the Apollo Theater – a legendary spot which opened back in 1914 and brought jazz, R&B, blues, soul, gospel and swing to a much larger audience.
 The music is still here and you can hear it all over Harlem.
 Add in trendy eateries, some fantastic nightlife and all manner of boutique stores, and you can see why this neck of the woods is one heck of a cool customer.